 Overview

-fuboTV, a sports-forward streaming service, had never had a UX writer before nor performed a thorough branding workshop in order to define its positioning and voice.
+fuboTV, a sports-forward streaming service, had never had a UX writer before nor formally set out to define its positioning and voice.
 Over the years, many different people—the marketing team, engineers, and designers—had written in-product copy, rendering it consistently inconsistent.

 I came on board as a senior UX writer in April 2019 to not only write for new and in-progress initiatives, but to shape and solidify the product voice and tone.